-Psoriasis is a skin condition which causes a build up of cells on the surface of the skin.
-When this occurs, scales which are silvery and thick may appear.
-You will most likely also notice red patches which are itchy and dry.
-These patches may be painful.
-Although there are times when you may not notice any symptoms, psoriasis is a long term condition which is always present.
-Symptoms just go into remission.
+Psoriasis is a skin condition which causes a build up of cells on the surface of the skin due to the cells dying at a much faster rate than they do on someone who is psoriasis free and is nearly always genetic.
+In my case it was passed down from my mothers side of the family.
+My Mum didn't have it but her youngest sister who was 17 years older than me got it about 15 to 20 years after I did, meaning she got it late in life but she didn't get psoriatic arthritis.
+Although there are times when you may not notice any symptoms psoriasis is a long term condition which is always present.
+Symptoms sometimes go into remission.
 For some, this disease is nothing more than a nuisance.
-For others though, it can be debilitating especially when combined with arthritis.
+For others though, it can be debilitating especially when, if like me, you end up with psoriatic arthritis.

 When your doctor diagnoses you with psoriasis, topical treatments may be recommended.
 Topical retinoids, synthetic vitamin D and a medication known as Anthralin are options that should be discussed.
-Other treatment options include salicylic acid, calcineurin inhibitors and coal tar.
+Other psoriasis treatment options include salicylic acid, calcineurin inhibitors and coal tar.
 Moisturizers may be prescribed, but these will only treat the symptoms rather than the underlying cause.
 Various methods of light therapy may be used along with oral and injected medications.
-Which your doctor recommends will depend on a number of factors.
+Which ones your doctor recommends will depend on a number of factors.
 The problem occurs when you develop side effects from these treatment options or your body becomes resistant to them.
-For this reason, many are looking for other solutions and the best way to say goodbye to psoriasis is by using a natural treatment.
+It was for this reason that I started looking for other solutions and after many trials the best way to say goodbye to psoriasis is by using a natural treatment.

 When a psoriasis cream is prescribed, you may find that the side effects are unbearable.
 With long term use of topical corticosteroids, the skin may begin to thin and you may become resistant to treatment.
 With Anthralin, the skin may become irritated and it also stains anything it comes into contact with.
 Vitamin D analogues may also irritate the skin and, as mentioned above, moisturizers only treat the symptoms rather than provide a cure to stop the dry, itchy skin and scales from reappearing.
 For this reason, many are looking for an alternative treatment that cannot be provided by a doctor or pharmacy.